 By Eric Johnson

-The Church of Jesus Christ of Latter-day Saints teaches that work must be done by members in special temples located throughout the world (more than 160 temples) in order to quality for exaltation, also known as eternal life, in the celestial kingdom.
+The Church of Jesus Christ of Latter-day Saints teaches that work must be done by members in more than 160 special temples located throughout the world in order to quality for exaltation, also known as eternal life, in the celestial kingdom.
 Special rites are accomplished for not only the living person but also for those who are dead.
 This work is done Mondays through Saturdays; temples are closed on Sunday, which is considered the Sabbath Day when no work is supposed to be done.
 Those who are permitted inside the temple are sworn to secrecy as they promise to not divulge what they have learned as the work done in these buildings is considered “sacred.”

 Qualification for Temple Entrance